Contents

 Slow glycolysis is when the glycolytic system is being used but at a lower intensity, meaning less power is being generated.
 This means that no by-products are being made to cause fatigue, and instead the by-products of slow glycolysis are actually being used to create more ATP energy.

-The aerobic production of energy from carbohydrate, lipid and sometimes protein to produce ATP.
+The aerobic energy system functions to generate ATP through the aerobic production of energy from carbohydrate, lipid, and sometimes protein.

-This system is continuously used to fuel our daily activity and very low intensity, long duration efforts.
+This energy system works to continuously used to fuel our daily activity and very low intensity, long duration efforts.

 Going back to the beginning, your maximal efforts were fueled by the ATP-PCr system.
 Once your performance declined, your body then switched up to using the glycolytic system, either fast or slow glycolysis, which further results in a decline in performance after a short while.